shelbyspees/notes/writing/hugo/dark mode tweets.md

+---
-# dark mode for embedded tweets on my Hugo site
+aliases: [dark mode for embedded tweets on my Hugo site]
+---
 [post originally created 2020-09-27]

 My latest adventure in customizing my Hugo site has involved a teensy bit of janky-ass JavaScript.